joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-07-03-social-distancing-pool.md

 To go about it, I will return to the generating function, last employed in a similar capacity to how we'll use it here: [providing rigorous justification for an answer that we basically already had](https://joshmaxsilverman.github.io/2020-04-11-spam-attack/).

-For a gentler introduction on how to use them, here's my guide:
+For a gentler introduction on how to use them, [here's my guide](/img/generating-dice.pdf).

 Starting from